webyrd/Barliman/README.md

 INTERESTING IDEAS:

+* Tom Gilray suggests using a simplified intermediate representation (IR) that disallows shadowing, has `if` but not `cond`, etc.  Could have the IR be the macro expanded code.
+Could possibly reverse engineer/infer macro calls that could have produced the IR.
 * Tom Gilray suggests changing the interface to just have a single editor window, which allows for definitions and for test calls/results.
 I suspect this is the right way to go, although it will involve significant changes to Barliman.
 Tom also suggests having arrows to the right of each logic variable, showing the current value of each variable.
 * perhaps use delayed goals to implement arithmetic over floating point numbers, and other tricky operations.
 If the arguments do not become instantiated enough, Barliman should be non-commital (can't synthesize code, and can't prove tests are not consistent with the code until the code is more instantiated).
 * Greg Ronsenblatt suggests dividing tests into a 'training' set and a 'test' set, as is done in machine learning to avoid overfitting.
 Of course this could also lead into 'propety-based testing', generators, etc.
+* Jonas Kölker suggests synthesizing multiple definitions, or perhaps even all of the Haskell Prelude-style list functions, simultaneously, based on the relationships between the functions, and their Quickcheck-style properties.
+He also suggests using properties like `reverse (xs++ys) == reverse ys ++ reverse xs` and `map f (xs++ys) == map f xs ++ map f ys` for synthesis.

 KNOWN LIMITATIONS: